oracle-devrel/devrel-labs/agentic_rag/docs/oracle_db_integration.md

-# Oracle DB 23ai Integration
+# Oracle AI Database 26ai Integration

-The Agentic RAG system now supports Oracle DB 23ai as a vector store backend, providing enhanced performance, scalability, and enterprise-grade database features.
+The Agentic RAG system now supports Oracle AI Database 26ai as a vector store backend, providing enhanced performance, scalability, and enterprise-grade database features.

 ## Overview

-Oracle Database 23ai is used as the default vector storage system when available, with ChromaDB serving as a fallback option.
+Oracle Database 26ai is used as the default vector storage system when available, with ChromaDB serving as a fallback option.
 This integration leverages Oracle's vector database capabilities for efficient semantic search and retrieval.

 ## Requirements

 To use the Oracle DB integration, you need:

-1. **Oracle Database 23ai**: With vector extensions enabled
+1. **Oracle Database 26ai**: With vector extensions enabled
 2. **Python Packages**:
    - `oracledb`: For database connectivity
    - `sentence-transformers`: For generating embeddings